Editor’s Note: this story was updated to note that Centrify is now known as Delinea. PFR Sept. 18, 2022

 “This really broadens the scope beyond (single sign-on),” he said.
 “It goes into mobile device management and global application management.
 You can provision users to cloud apps like Box, but also use two factor authentication and strong authentication.
 In a sense: it’s the entire identity lifecycle of how apps get deployed, used and provisioned.”

-In addition, Sadalg of Centrify said the technology can scale to support hundreds of thousands of devices – a key requirement for use in large, global enterprises.
+In addition, Sadalg of Delinea said the technology can scale to support hundreds of thousands of devices – a key requirement for use in large, global enterprises.

 “Businesses of all sizes are looking to address enterprise mobility challenges around securing their users’ mobile devices and easy one-click access to cloud applications from these mobile devices,” said Injong Rhee, Senior Vice President of KNOX Business, IT & Mobile Communications Division at Samsung Electronics in a published statement.